Can you install a hand dryer over the sink?

 This does mean that you have to replace the water source and the hand dryer at the same time.
 This is of course fine if you do not mind doing this and you were replacing the taps anyway.
 But what if you already have brand new taps?
 Or indeed you want to invest in some fancy designer taps you have seen?

 There are other options out there where you can retrospectively fit this type of hand dryer next to the original water taps.
 You also have the option to totally renovate the washroom with taps of your choice and still add this type of hand dryer to the sink area.
+You can add this type of hand dryer to any current sink and tap area, without the need to replumb the water taps if this isn’t desired.
+However, you still have the flexibility to add as many or indeed all the products in the range at each wash station with the matching products.

 Placing a hand dryer over a sink can have a number of benefits in terms of health & safety, space available and user experience.